hobo71/fb-account-kit-login/readme.txt

  * WooCommerce Support.
  * Totally Free of Cost SMS Service.
  * Shortcode Compatible.
+ * Dedicated Widget.

+### This is how it works:

+* Instead of asking users for a username and password when they try to log in to your website, it simply asks them for their phone number or email.
+* Account Kit servers send an SMS with a confirmation code to the phone number (or WhatsApp Account) or send an email with a confirmation link to the email address to continue the login.
+* If users fail to receive the SMS code, it offers two other methods that people can choose from the Phone call or Facebook notification.
+* The SDK verifies the SMS confirmation code or monitors the status of the confirmation email.
+Account Kit may also verify the phone number directly without sending an SMS code.
+* After successful verification of that authentication this plugin creates the log in WordPress cookie, successfully authenticating the user.

+For more information about Facebook Account Kit please [click here](https://developers.facebook.com/docs/accountkit/overview).

 Like Facebook Account Kit Login plugin?
 Consider leaving a [5 star review](https://wordpress.org/support/plugin/fb-account-kit-login/reviews/?rate=5#new-post).

 #### Compatibility